 The deficit is targeted to be financed over time through increased contributions.
-As at December 31, 2023 the Credit Union made contributions to the pension fund for 5-employees.
-Employer contributions made during the year totaled \$94 (2022 - \$123).
-Employees contributed a total of \$49 (2022 - \$60) during the year.
+As at December 31, 2024, the Credit Union made contributions to the pension fund for five employees.
+Employer contributions made during the year totaled \$91 (2023 - \$94).
+Employees contributed a total of \$50 (2023 - \$49) during the year.

-The next actuarial valuation is scheduled to be performed no later than December 31, 2024.
+The next actuarial valuation is scheduled to be performed at December 31, 2024.
+The results of the valuation are expected to be finalized by the end of September 2025.